pheaux-prometheus/Custom-Catalogues-and-Dressers/README.md

 # Custom Catalogues and Dressers
-(This is a work in progress; I will be adding and clarifying information for a while.)
+(This is a work in progress; all the information is added, but I will be working on formatting and adding links within the document.)

 This guide assumes you are using and are at least somewhat familiar with [Content Patcher](https://github.com/Pathoschild/StardewMods/blob/stable/ContentPatcher/docs/author-guide.md#readme) and modding Stardew Valley in general.
 I will provide links to the Stardew Valley wiki modding articles where relevant.